 Tell a doctor straight away if you think you might have:

-- yellow skin or eyes – this is a sign of liver problems.
+- yellow skin or eyes - this can be a sign of liver problems.

-- paleness, feeling tired, faint or dizzy, purple spots, any sign of bleeding (like bleeding from the gums and bruising more easily), sore throat and fever and getting infections more easily - these are signs of blood or bone marrow disorder
+- paleness, feeling tired, faint or dizzy, purple spots, any sign of bleeding (like bleeding from the gums and bruising more easily), sore throat and fever and getting infections more easily - these can be signs of a blood or bone marrow disorder

-- severe tummy pain - a sign of an inflamed pancreas
+- severe tummy pain - this can be a sign of an inflamed pancreas

 Serious allergic reaction

 In rare cases, it’s possible to have a serious allergic reaction to perindopril.